 What Is Wait Time?

 Within an education setting, wait time is the time between a teacher asking a question and calling out to get a response from a student.
-A review that looked at this effect further found that on average, this takes less than 1 second.
-However, they also found that increasing this time to 3 seconds improved the level and quality of students’ participation.
+Research suggest that on average, this takes between 0.7 and 1.4 seconds – about the speed of a heartbeat at average resting rate.
+However, in a review, researchers found that increasing this time to 3 seconds improved the level and quality of students’ participation.

 But why do wait times matter?
 We know that retrieval practice, which is the act of generating an answer to a question, helps improve memory - well, if we rush the amount of time students have to retrieve that information, we effectively shorten this learning opportunity.
 This means that those who may need it the most (i.e. those who take longer to come up with an answer) would be most disadvantaged by rushed wait times.